O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks

 To evaluate the performance of our method, we use precision (Prec), recall (Rec) and F1-Score (F1) over the test dataset and its ground truth values: $\mathrm{F} 1=\frac{2 \times \operatorname{Prec} \times \text { Rec }}{\text { Prec }+ \text { Rec }}$, where $\operatorname{Prec}=\frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FP}}$ and $\operatorname{Rec}=\frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FN}}$.
 TP, TN, FP, and FN represent true positives, true negatives, false positives, and false negatives, respectively.
 Our generated datasets are highly imbalanced, which justifies the choice of these metrics that are suitable for imbalanced data.

 We simulated and tested our model on an NVIDIA DGX station Intel(R) Xeon(R) CPU ES-2698 v4 @2.20GHz, 20core/40ht with 256GB of memory.
-The model is trained using the Adam optimizer with a learning rate 0.01, ReLU activation function, and a weight decay 1e-4.
+The model is trained using the Adam optimizer with a learning rate of 0.01, ReLU activation function, and a weight decay of 1e-4.
 The training process utilizes a batch size of 128, employing 5-fold cross-validation over 2,000 epochs.
 A two-layer GCN model operates on the graph's node features.
-It performs graph convolutions and aggregates information from the graph structure.
-Global mean pooling \cite{gobal_mean_pooling} is applied to return batch-wise graph-level-outputs by averaging node features across the node dimension.
+The model performs graph convolutions and aggregates information from the graph structure.
+Global mean pooling \cite{gobal_mean_pooling} is applied to return batch-wise, graph-level outputs by averaging node features across the node dimension.